 \subsubsection{Deeper hierarchies}

 Finally, it is important to touch upon constructing data structures encoding deep hierarchies.
 In the previous subsections, we concentrated mainly on data structures with a single level hierarchy.
 In fact, this is what most of the current studies in the area used.
 Therefore, we will not go into technical details of existing proposals.
 HDC/VSA, however, are well-suited for representing many levels of hierarchy and representation of hierarchical data structures was a part of the original motivation right from the start (see, e.g.,~\cite{PlateThesis}).
-The representation of binary trees in Section~\ref{sec:trees} can already be seen as a hierarchy since a tree has several levels and the representation should be able to discriminate between different levels.
+The representation of binary trees in Section~\ref{sec:trees} can already be seen as a hierarchy, since a tree has several levels and the representation should be able to discriminate between different levels.
 In the presented mapping, this was done using powers of permutation to protect different levels of hierarchy.
 This can be done in some other ways by, e.g., assigning special role hypervectors for each level.
-Currently, the usage of representations for hierarchies in VSAs is relatively uncommon.
-We mainly attribute this fact to the nature of applications which are being explored, rather than to the capabilities of VSAs.
-The use-cases, which relied on the representation the hierarchical representations, are representation of analogical episodes~\cite{PlateBook, Rachkovskij2001, SlipchenkoAnalogical2009, RachkovskijSimilarity2012}, distributed orchestration of workflows~\cite{SimpkinHDWorkflow2019}, and representation of hierarchies in WordNet concepts~\cite{CrawfordKnowledge2016}.
+Currently, the usage of representations for hierarchies in HDC/VSA is relatively uncommon.
+We mainly attribute this fact to the nature of applications which are being explored, rather than to the capabilities of HDC/VSA.
+The use-cases, which relied on the representation the hierarchical representations, are representation of analogical episodes~\cite{PlateBook, RachkovskijAnalogical2004}, distributed orchestration of workflows~\cite{SimpkinHDWorkflow2019}, and representation of hierarchies in WordNet concepts~\cite{CrawfordKnowledge2016}.
 It has also been argued that the representation of hierarchical data structures via HDC/VSA is an important feature for modular learning where modules at different levels of hierarchy can communicate with such representations~\cite{RachkovskijWorldModel2013, GhaziRecursive2019}.
 Finally, there is a recent proposal that suggests that the JSON format with several levels of hierarchy can be represented in hypervectors~\cite{GallantVSAJSON2022}.